kyclark/tiny_python_projects/anagram/discussion.md

 ## Selecting words to compare

 My first implementation of this program was quite naive and yet worked fine for find all other single words that were anagrams.
 Everything came crashing down when I attempted to find combinations.
 I suddenly realized the number of 2-word combinations I needed to check (that 55 *billion* I mentioned before).
 As it happened, I then rewatched "The Imitation Game" about Alan Turing and the creation of his machine ("Christopher") to crack the Enigma code which has a possible 150 million million possible states.
 He was unable to build a machine that could churn through that many possibilities in the 18 hours or so per day they had to find the right combination, so they had to find a way to cut down the number of combinations they attempted.
-Similarly, I realized I only needed to look at combinations of words whose lengths sum to the length of the given word; hency my decision to store `words` using the word length as the key and then as a `set` of words that length.
+Similarly, I realized I only needed to look at combinations of words whose lengths sum to the length of the given word; hence my decision to store `words` using the word length as the key and then as a `set` of words that length.

 Next I needed to find all combinations of numbers that add up to that number.
 Let's consider we are using "listen" as the `text`: